geocarlos/javafxhelperscripts/README.md

 - Place these scripts in your JavaFX project directory
 - Edit `exportvars.sh` file according to your settings
 - In case you are using Visual Studio Code, you may want to set a task, which you may run with `Ctrl+Shift+B`.
 If so, you may add the file `tasks.json` to the `.vscode` of your project.
 You may change it according to your preferences.
+Otherwise, keep reading below.
 - When you are done, open a terminal in the same directory (you may want to open it from VS Code)
 - In the terminal, run the command `source exportvars.sh`